 - Pietro Conti is a indebted man, having inherited the financial woes of the Conti family.
 When the Duchess Franco hires him to spy on her son, he accepts the job and obtains a ship.
 Pietro hopes to use these resources to seek out valuable treasure and clear up his family's debt.

 - Ernst Von Bohr is a geographer who is teaching classes in Holland.
-But he yearns to leave the classroom and sail the high seas, living a life of adventure that he has only read about in books.
+He yearns to leave the classroom and sail the high seas, living a life of adventure that he has only read about in books.
 When his friend, Mercator offers to finance his initial voyage in exchange for cartography information about the world, Ernst is given the opportunity to live out his dream.

 - Ali Vezas is a poor orphaned child living in Istanbul and serving others.
 He dreams of becoming his own master and making his own fortune across foreign lands.
 A twist of fate aides in providing him with small loans, with which he is able to afford his first ship and sail out with a cargo hold full of goods...

 - Otto Baynes styles himself a Royal Knight of the British Empire, in the service of his majesty the king.
 Promoted to Admiral of the British fleet, the kingdom is worried about the increased naval power of Spanish fleets.
 Otto is given a letter of marque by the king and ordered to terrorize the Spanish Fleet.
-Equipping himself simply at first, Otto strives to become a great Privateer in the name of King and Country.
+Equipping himself simply at first, Otto strives to become a great privateer in the name of king and country.

 During naval combat, the game becomes a turn-based top-down strategy game, with the player moving ships in order to obtain trajectories needed to fire cannons at enemy ships, or run alongside enemy vessels in order to board them.
 If the player's flagship attacks the flagship of the enemy fleet, they can challenge the opponent to a duel.
 If accepted, the game changes to a side-view of the two captains engaged in a fight.
 During this sequence, the player can only choose which fighting maneuver (strike, thrust, parry, lash) they wish to engage in.